Yasmeenabu/yasmeen-abuhasirah.github.io/index.md

 ---

 ## About
 I am a PhD candidate in Cognitive Computing at the Université du Québec à Montréal (UQAM).
-My research lies at the intersection of artificial intelligence, cognitive science, and legal analysis, with a focus on building transparent and explainable AI systems for analyzing privacy policies—particularly in the context of children’s mobile games.
+My research lies at the intersection of artificial intelligence, cognitive science, and legal analysis, with a focus on building transparent and explainable AI systems for analyzing privacy policies, particularly in the context of children’s mobile games.

 My doctoral work combines symbolic approaches (ontologies and rule-based reasoning) with data-driven methods (natural language processing and large language models) to support legally grounded and cognitively informed interpretations of complex regulatory texts.